 San Marino sent Abraham Lincoln a letter during his presidency, and he replied to them.
 The words of his letter are engraved on the bust in Latin and English:

 Although your dominion is small your state is nevertheless one of the most honored in all history.

 Then I took a look at the date: May 7, 1861.
 The Civil War had just begun a month ago.
 Could you imagine what was going through his head when he wrote that letter?

 My favorite thing in San Marino was climbing Guaita Rocca, the First Tower.
-Climbing up, we had a great view of the Adriatic in the distance…
+Climbing up, I had a great view of the Adriatic in the distance…